Diocese of Buffalo, AG James settle lawsuit regarding sexual abuse allegations

 The Diocese has reportedly contracted with an external firm annually since 2002 to conduct a thorough audit of its policies and protocols, the results of which have been published on the Diocese’s website.

 The Diocese hosted a press conference Tuesday afternoon to discuss the settlement.
-The full presser can be seen at the top of the page.
+The full presser can be seen here:

 The settlement and exhibit documents can be viewed below.